 at Mellwood Arts Center, Shape & Flow Writing Instruction, Studio 123

 The root word of essay is “assai,” which means “an attempt or first examination.”
 When we write essay, we use our powers of observation and personal experience to look more deeply at the world.
 We combine exposition and story to create personal narratives that stand-alone, or can be gathered in a collection unified by a theme.

 In both memoir and personal essay, the narrator is the curious first person narrator-character.
 Topics often spring from ideas gathered in careful observation.
 Essayists apply a first person point-of-view to write about travel, nature, personal experience, food, ideas and culture.
 Memoir reconstructs remembered experience using the techniques of fiction.

-Essays are valued by magazines and literary journals, and are expansive in form and style.
+Essays are valued by magazines and literary journals.
 They vary in structure—linear, segmented, collage, hermit crab and list essays, long form and flash nonfiction.
 One of my and my students’ favorite craft articles about essay structure is “Picturing the Personal Essay,” by Tim Bascom, published in the journal, Creative Nonfiction.

 If you love to write, are by nature a curious person, and enjoy the give-and-take of a collegial group of writers, enroll today!
 Call Kimberly at 502-417-3424 or e-mail email@example.com.
 If you are interested or undecided, I will be pleased to meet with you at Studio 123 to discuss your writing goals.
 Once you’ve enrolled, I will e-mail an electronic invoice that you can pay by credit card.
 Or you may pay by check.
 Make advance checks payable to Shape & Flow and send to 1860 Mellwood Ave, Studio 123, Louisville, KY 40206-1033 .